The Complete Guide to Life Insurance

 How Do I Buy Life Insurance?

-The cheapest brokers are to be found online, use our insurance comparison tool and we’ll put you in touch with a broker who can find the perfect policy for you at the best price.
+The cheapest brokers are to be found online, use an insurance comparison tool to put you in touch with a broker who can find the perfect policy for you at the best price.

 There are two different ways brokers can charge you for advice, and some offer you both options: